miyaama/miyaama/README.md

 ### Hi there 👋

-- 📫 How to reach me: obikodova@yandex.ru
+- 📫 How to reach me: aobihodova@gmail.com